sacihn173/dukaanSpringBoot/README.md

 Spring Boot Rest APIs

-Users can register using Mobile Number.
+1.Users can register using Mobile Number.
-Users may have multiple roles (ADMINS,CUSTOMERS).
+2.Users may have multiple roles (ADMINS,CUSTOMERS).
-Admin can create, delete, update and read products (Any product) under (Any Category).
+3.Admin can create, delete, update and read products (Any product) under (Any Category).
-Customers can only have the list of products.
+4.Customers can only have the list of products.
-Admin route cannot be accessed by Customers
+5.Admin route cannot be accessed by Customers
-Used of JWT Token.
+6.Used of JWT Token.

 1. /authenticate